danielpmorton/pyastrobee/readme.md

 - [ ] Consider using pathlib Path with str(Path(filename))?

 ### Done:
+- [X] Make a URDF with a rigid cargo bag attached to the Astrobee gripper
 - [X] Calibrate that gripper / arm distal joint transformation
 - [X] Fix the Astrobee textures in Blender
 - [X] Move the modified Honey skin file into the correct place